sketchpacks/docs/developers/publishing/appcast.md

 > Note: Release notes are not available using the push workflow

-For example, here is the appcast for [PDF export](https://sketchpacks.com/DWilliames/PDF-export-sketch-plugin), which is using the `push` workflow:
+Here is an example appcast from the plugin [PDF export](https://sketchpacks.com/DWilliames/PDF-export-sketch-plugin), which is using the `push` workflow:

 ```xml